-The Provident Surgical Appliance Society was based at Finsbury Circus, half a mile from Whites Row, to the east of Liverpool Street Station.
+The Provident Surgical Appliance Society was based at Finsbury Circus, half a mile from Whites Row, to the west of the hotel.
 Perhaps he had a key to the building.

 The first requirement in the suggestion of a potential suspect for any crime is that they have a demonstrable proximity to the area of said crime.
 In the case of Bedford Square and Norman Shaw North we can, with confidence, place Bond between 50 and 100 yards from both crime scenes in advance of those crimes.
 We know he was almost certainly passing Shelley House regularly in the 1870s and travelling along the embankment so again he is passing within yards of a number of crime scenes before the event.
 He knew those areas and had a connection to them.

 Somebody once tried to 'geographically profile' where 'Jack' lived, I believe they drew lines on a map connecting the crime scenes in Whitechapel and decided he lived in Flower and Dean Street, pure guesswork, pseudo-science.
 To use 'geographic profiling' properly you must have a suspect otherwise it is totally meaningless.
 Once a suspect is in place you can test them against locations and timings.
 In the modern world, CCTV, DNA and phone records provide accurate information, making people's whereabouts much easier to pinpoint.

 Eastney 8th July 1878